exercism/v3/languages/python/exercises/concept/string-formatting/.docs/introduction.md

-Strings is an often used datatype that you will probably be using often in your Python programming life.
-If you want to use strings to show data to users then you will want to know how to use _string formatting_.
-String formatting is also very useful when storing data in a file.
+`string` is a datatype that you'll probably use often (_if not constantly_) in your Python programming life.
+If you want to use those strings to display data to others in a clean, readable fashion, you'll want to build proficiency with _string formatting_.
+String formatting can also be very useful when storing data in a file, or preparing and parsing data as part of a data pipeline or for storage in a database.

 ## Formatting a string